-The Local Development Plan is due to replace the Local plan and Structure plan as the overall planning policy for the area in early 2015.
+The Council formally adopted the Argyll and Bute Local Development Plan on the 26th March 2015.
 You can find out more information regarding the Local Development Process here.

 Simplified Planning Zones are designated areas where the need to apply for planning permission is removed for certain types of development, and we are currently investigating possible zones in Lochgilphead and Salen.